sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1070 - ocr-preprocessor.md

 hidden: false
 ---

 When you [extract document data with Sensible](doc:getting-started-ai), Sensible [automatically OCRs](doc:ocr-level) the document for you, except in advanced cases.
 This topic covers advanced cases.
+For information about additional OCR options, see [OCR](doc:ocr)

 Use the OCR preprocessor to selectively OCR pages in a document.
 This preprocessor is useful when a document contains both embedded text and text images.
 Selectively OCRing the pages containing text images, rather than the entire document, improves extraction performance.
 Examples of text images include handwriting and scanned text.